-- 1. develop critical thinking skills by noticing similarities, differences and relationships between disciplines - 2. synthesize theory, knowledge and experience from at least 3 prefixes - 3. demonstrate speaking and writing skills - 4. develop an understanding of personal strengths and combine them creatively - 5. value the quest for purpose, integrity and spiritual growth in them creatively - 5. value the quest for purpose, integrity and spiritual growth
+- 1. develop critical thinking skills by noticing similarities, differences and relationships between disciplines - 2. synthesize theory, knowledge and experience from at least 3 prefixes - 3. demonstrate speaking and writing skills - 4. develop an understanding of personal strengths and combine them creatively - 5. value the quest for purpose, integrity and spiritual growth in them creatively

-Major (27 semester hours): One course in SDN 370 (3-6 sem. hrs.), 371 (3 sem. hrs.), or 372 (1 sem. hr.)
-Junior Level Discipline-Specific Communication (JWO) Requirement.
+Major (27 semester hours): One course in SDN 370 (3-6 sem. hrs.), 371 (3 sem. hrs.), or 372 (1 sem. hr.).
 SDN 400 Senior Capstone Requirement.
 Self- Designed Coursework is to be determined by the student and two mentors, with approval of the Self-Designed Studies Committee.
 Fifteen hours of the selected courses for the major must be at the 300+ level.
 Plan should demonstrate a vertical progression to higher level courses.
 One course should cover research methods or applied methods in preparation for the JWO and capstone experiences.
 Self-Designed Studies majors will complete one Undergraduate Academic Foundation Requirement.